fernseed/fernseed.github.io/technology/_posts/2015-02-23-static-generation,-dynamic-content.md

 files:
 redirect_from:
 summary:
-    You can do some interesting things with a 'static' website.
-Plugging data into JavaScript visualisation libraries, for starters.
+    You can still do some interesting and interactive things with data when using a statically-generated website.
 sidebar:

 ---